ReadyResearchers-2023-24/cis-600-f2023-610-s2024-senior-thesis-simojo/thesis.md

 FAA reports an increasing number of UAVs being sighted by commercial airlines | UAVs encroaching on commercial airspace, increasing safety concerns for commercial airlines and passengers. | [@jansen2015]
 UAV on the White House Lawn | Breach of national security | [@berman2015] UAV carrying radioactive materials lands on Japanese Prime Minister’s Office | UAVs used to make a political point in response to Japan’s damaged nuclear reactor | [@anderson2015]

+Table: Examples of Incidents that Highlight the Safety, Ethical, and Privacy Concerns Related to UAV Operation (Source: @cummings2017). {#tbl:uavincidents}

 <!-- FIXME: data on infringements of privacy -->